excalamus/plover-emacs/README.md

 # A Literate Dictionary
-With Emacs [Org mode](https://orgmode.org/), it's possible to generate [a webpage explaining each entry in a Plover dictionary](https://excalamus.github.io/plover-emacs/), as well as the dictionary itself, using [a single source file](https://github.com/excalamus/plover-emacs/blob/main/plover-emacs.org).
+With Emacs [Org mode](https://orgmode.org/), it's possible to generate [a webpage explaining each entry in a Plover dictionary](https://excalamus.github.io/plover-emacs/), as well as generate the dictionary itself, using [a single source file](https://github.com/excalamus/plover-emacs/blob/main/plover-emacs.org).

 Org mode uses a markup syntax similar to Markdown